 What is Cash App scam?

-This scam page is disguised as Cash App money generator which supposed to generate its users a certain amount of money for free.
-The actual Cash App mobile payment service has nothing to do with this phishing scam.
-The main purpose of scammers behind this page is to trick visitors into providing sensitive, personal information.
-It is common that such pages get opened by browsers that have some potentially unwanted application (PUA) installed on them.
-Also, quite often users end up on such sites through clicked deceptive ads and/or visited untrustworthy pages.
+This scam page is disguised as a Cash App Money Generator, which generates specific sums of money for users free of charge.
+Note that the genuine Cash App mobile payment service has nothing to do with this phishing scam.
+The main purpose of scammers behind this web page is to trick visitors into providing sensitive, personal information.

 |Name||Cash App money generator scam|